MykolaBova/100-days-of-code/log.md

 **Thoughts:** It's kinda rest for me but I've learned some useful thing, for example, Sass and three principles of good markup.
 Also it has many little tips for cool style.

+### R1D15 April 10, Tuesday

+**Today's Progress:** Tried to finish the first project of Advanced CSS course but don't, not today.
+Did like 2/3 of it.

+**Thoughts:** Sass is really cool thing, and it work well with BEM.
+Also the course has some really cool tips and tricks in CSS that I didn't know.
+But I need to come back to React course and my freelance job.

 <!-- **Today's Progress:**

 **Thoughts:**